These Sea Salted Beet Chips make a fun snack or appetizer. A little bit of work, but totally worth the effort.

 But lately, I’ve also been into buying beet chips.
 I find them a tasty alternative to classic chips and love the pop of color that they add to a meal or snack platter.
 But they aren’t cheap!
 And since I tend to get a lot of beets in my farm share, I decided that this month’s redux theme was the perfect opportunity to try making beet chips myself.

 I’m not going to lie, it was a bit of work (but not as much work as making homemade Swedish gingersnaps!).
-I didn’t have a mandoline, so I used a cheese plane similar to this one.
+I didn’t have a mandoline, so I used a cheese slicer Cheese Slicer.
 (All Swedes have at least 3 of these!)
-It worked out, but I think using a mandoline would be easier and would allow for bigger slices…needless to say, a mandoline has been added to my wishlist!
+It worked out, but I think using a mandoline would be easier and would allow for bigger slices…needless to say, this mandoline has been added to my wishlist!

 (While I try to practice the less is more principle, I always seem to have a wish list that includes kitchen gadgets, yoga pants, and shoes.
 Anyone else?)

 So how did these turn out?
 I thought they were quite tasty, but that maybe I left some of them in the oven a bit too long.
 But then my husband came home and exclaimed:

 And proceeded to eat almost all of them.